Mexico Family Travel

 The San Miguel de Allende tours are led by knowledgeable guides who infuse stories of the city’s history into the food experience.
 The guides can also give you some helpful pointers on the best Mexican food phrases to use at restaurants.

-Make the fourth day of your San Miguel de Allende itinerary all about your kids.
+Make sure to leave some room for play time in your San Miguel de Allende itinerary.
 Start the day off checking out toys from a bygone era, and then end the day letting off some steam at the public playground.
 You’ll want to bring along a water bottle to keep your kids hydrated from all that play!

 The Museo La Esquina, located on the corner of Nunez and San Francisco, houses an enormous collection of Mexican toys.
 The museum has toys made from wood, made from plant fiber, and made from cloth.
 There are wind up toys, puzzles, dolls, kitchen toys, cars, and puppets.